Skip to content

 OpenAI Key#

-Our agent will be powered by OpenAI's GPT-3.5-Turbo LLM, so you'll need an API key.
+Our agent will be powered by OpenAI's gpt-4o-mini LLM, so you'll need an API key.
 Once you have your key, you can put it in a .env file in the root of your project:

 OPENAI_API_KEY=sk-proj-xxxx